-We observed associations of SARS-CoV-2 seropositivity with female sex, obesity, and working away from home, as well as with reports of recent tiredness or fever.
-Numerous studies have shown male sex [23-26] and obesity [27-29] to be associated with increased disease severity and mortality rate, whereas links to risk of SARS-CoV-2 infection are less clear.
-A combination of genetic, epigenetic, hormonal, and immunological sex differences alongside gender-associated social and behavioral factors may account for sex and gender imbalances relating to SARS-CoV-2, and these have been reviewed elsewhere [24-26].
-However, despite divergent reports [10, 30], across Africa and globally there do not appear to be clear sex differences for risk of SARS-CoV-2 infection [7, 23].
-We thus hypothesize that social and behavioral factors might underlie the higher risk of seroprevalence among female participants, though we are unable to further assess potential further confounders.

-Similarly, multiple factors may link BMI to the risk of seropositivity.
-Despite numerous potential biological factors at play, overall obesity does not appear to be associated with a greater risk of infection or with broadly impaired antibody responses to SARS-CoV-2 [31].
-Lower antibody persistence in association with obesity after vaccination has been described [32,
+We observed associations of SARS-CoV-2 seropositivity with female sex, obesity, and working away from the home, as well as reporting recent tiredness or fever.
+Numerous studies have shown male sex[23-26] and obesity [27-29] to be associated with increased disease severity and mortality, whereas links to risk of SARS-CoV-2 infection are less clear.
+A combination of genetic, epigenetic, hormonal, and immunological sex differences alongside gender-associated social and behavioural factors may account for sex and gender imbalances relating to SARS-CoV-2, and have been reviewed elsewhere [24-26].
+However, despite divergent reports [10,30], across Africa and globally there do not appear to be clear sex differences for risk of SARS-CoV-2 infection[7,23].
+We thus hypothesise that social and behavioural factors might underlie the higher risk of seroprevalence among female participants, though are unable to further assess potential further confounders.
+Similarly, multiple factors may link BMI to the risk of seropositivity: despite numerous potential biological factors at play, overall obesity does not appear to be associated with a greater risk of infection or with broadly impaired antibody responses to SARS-CoV-2[31].
+Lower antibody persistence in association with obesity after vaccination has been described[32,33], whereas reports on overall seropositivity or serological outcomes after infection are conflicting[10,34-36], possibly due to effects of greater disease severity in obese individuals[27-29] with subsequent more prominent antibody persistence[35].
+Finally, underlying confounding factors such as socioeconomic status are likely to be relevant in our study setting.
+Overall, our findings are supported by a household survey in South Africa conducted during the second wave of the pandemic, in which female sex and elevated BMI were likewise associated with higher seropositivity[10].